rghossi/nightlife-coordinator/README.md

 It was built using Node, MongoDB, React (+ react-hot-loader), Redux, Express and facebook authentication (amonth other common packages as you can see in the `package.json` file).

+## Basic/required Features

+* As an unauthenticated user, I can view all bars in my area.
+* As an authenticated user, I can add myself to a bar to indicate I am going there tonight.
+* As an authenticated user, I can remove myself from a bar if I no longer want to go there.
+* As an unauthenticated user, when I login I should not have to search again.

 ## Pre Running Instructions

 ### Facebook Auth